Corporate Immigration in Denmark - FAQ

 Denmark basically has three schemes available for skilled workers.
 These are:

-• Pay Limit schemes,
+- Pay Limit Schemes,

-• Positive Lists
+- Positive Lists

 Further it is possible to get work permit as a researcher and employed PhD.

-The Pay Limit scheme is available for employees who meet the minimum salary requirement of DKK 465.000 (2023-level).
+The Pay Limit scheme is available for employees who meet the minimum salary requirement of DKK 487.000 (2024-level), approx. £ 54,875 / USD 71,190 / € 65,270.
 Additional requirements must also be meet, the most relevant being that salary must be paid into a Danish bank account, the offered salary must correspond to Danish standards and the offered terms of employment must correspond to Danish standards.

-Further, an additional Pay Limit scheme was made available in 2023 – the Supplementary Pay Limit scheme which is available for employees who meet the minimum salary requirement of DKK 375.000 (2023-level).
+Further, an additional Pay Limit scheme was made available in April 2023 – the Supplementary Pay Limit scheme which is available for employees who meet the minimum salary requirement of DKK 393.000 (2024-level), approx. £ 44.280 / USD 57,450 / € 52,670.
 Besides the additional requirements mentioned under the Pay Limit scheme there are additional requirements to the Supplementary Pay Limit scheme such as – the offered job position must have been posted on Jobnet and the EURES portal and that the seasonal adjusted gross unemployment in Denmark must not exceed 3.75 %.

 The Positive Lists is either available for people with a higher education or for skilled work.
 The Positive List for skilled work has additional requirements compared to the Positive List for people with a higher education.
 The Positive List is a list of professions experiencing a shortage of qualified professionals in Denmark.
 It is not for all higher education or skilled worker but only for job titles listed due to shortage in Denmark.
 If the job is listed and one has the relevant educational background additional requirement must be meet – the most relevant being that the salary must be paid into a Danish bank account, the offered salary must correspond to Danish standards and the offered terms of employment must correspond to Danish standards.

 The processing time is typically between 1-3 months for application according to the Pay Limit Schemes and the Positive Lists.
-The processing fee is DKK 4.670 (2023-level).
+The processing fee is DKK 6.290 (2024-level), approx. £ 710 / USD 920 / € 845.

 3. What are the primary options available for unsponsored work and investment in your jurisdiction?